 Either an artist or a school may initiate a project, however it is the school that must apply for funding.
-Applications will be accepted on the online Arts Victoria Grants Portal until 5pm, Tuesday 22 September.
+Applications will be accepted on the online Creative Victoria Grants Portal.

 Preparing an application

-The information you need to start drafting an application will be available in July 2015.
+The information you need to start drafting an application will be available by July 2016.
 We encourage you to draft your application using the available drafting tools in advance of submitting your application online.

 To prepare your application, you should:

 - Attend an Artists in Schools Information Session.